 Anyone who has so much as tried to move to a different country knows it’s not an easy thing to do.
 From needless amounts of paperwork to ridiculously restrictive laws, reality will put a quick check on anyone’s fantasy of packing things up and starting anew.
 And that’s not even taking into account the desperation of those who not only want, but need to emigrate.
-Just living in another country is a weird thing.
+Simply living in another country is a weird thing.
 The more you stay there, the more your life back home feels like a dream.
 You might as well have moved to a different planet.
 And yet, life does not stop, and the people back home keep on living and informing who you are and what you do.
-This push and pull between two places that are equally real but feel similarly fake is explored playfully and honestly in Matias Piñeiro’s wonderful new movie, Hermia & Helena, which opened in (very) limited release this Friday.
+This push and pull between two places you know to be real but feel entirely fake is explored playfully and honestly in Matias Piñeiro’s wonderful new movie, Hermia & Helena, which opened in (very) limited release this Friday.

-Those familiar with Shakespearean comedy will know that the young lovers of Midsummer Night’s Dream flow in and out of love with each other quickly and often thanks to the hijinks of a particularly fickle group of fairies.
-Piñeiro has a lot of fun with this concept.
-Even though the parallels to Shakespeare aren’t always evident, Piñeiro has made a genuinely playful film, which is often as tricky as the fairies of the play.
-Like many a Shakespearean protagonist, Camila expresses deep devotion for one lover, only to casually exchange him for another.
-Then, Piñeiro flashes back to the let us know there was more tot he story than we initially thought.
+Even though every single one of Piñeiro’s movies alludes to a specific Shakespeare play, the parallels are loose and thematic, sometimes purposely opaque.
+In fact, Hermia & Helena, in its use of dreams as a structural device, might be the most transparent in its inspiration.
+Those familiar with the Shakespearean comedy will remember the young lovers of Midsummer Night’s Dream flowing in and out of love thanks to the hijinks of a particularly fickle group of fairies.
+Accordingly, we meet Camila as she expresses deep devotion for one lover, only to see her casually exchange him for another moments later.
+Then, as Piñeiro flashes back to Camila’s life in Buenos Aires, we learn there was more to the story than was thought.
 More lovers, more secrets, more hijinks.
-He repeats this format a couple of times, each more revealing than the last.
+This format is repeated a couple of times, and each proves more revealing than the last.